Best timelapse cameras in 2022 for construction, events or speeding up nature

 The best timelapse cameras make it easy to capture a series of stills – over hours, days, weeks or even months – and then condense that footage into a short video clip.
 And in this article, we've brought together the best timelapse cameras for a variety of purposes.
 So whether you want to document a bike ride, capture the unfurling of a rare flower, or record the construction of a new building, you'll find the perfect model below.

-Most cameras and even some phones have some sort of timelapse function, letting you set an interval timer to capture a series of photos, which you can combine into a video later. iPhones have a particularly useful timelapse function in the native camera app, so it’s easy to get a taste for this form of creativity.
+Most of the best professional cameras (opens in new tab) and even some camera phones (opens in new tab) have some sort of timelapse function, letting you set an interval timer to capture a series of photos, which you can combine into a video later.
+If you're using an iPhone for photography (opens in new tab) you'll have noticed that they have a particularly useful timelapse function in the native camera app, so it’s easy to get a taste for this form of creativity.

 However, there's one big problem with using your camera or phone in this way.
 Timelapse videos are captured over weeks, or even months – and having your day-to-day tech tied up for that length of time just isn't practical.